EpicWink/sfini/CONTRIBUTING.md

 ```

 ## Style-guide
 Follow PEP-8, then Google Python style-guide.
-In particular, use
+In pa``rticular, use
 Google-style docstrings.
 Use hanging-indent style, with 4 spaces for
 indentation.
 No lines with just a closing bracket!
 80-character lines.